-“We’re excited to inaugurate our Rural Tourism Support Program and to work closely with in these communities In Northeast Washington,” said David Blandford, WTA Executive Director.
+“We’re excited to inaugurate our Rural Tourism Support Program and to work closely with these communities in Northeast Washington,” said David Blandford, WTA Executive Director.
 “Our enabling legislation identified the importance of this role and the rigor of the pandemic underscores the critical need for tourism recovery.”

-Managed and funded by the WTA, the RTS Program will focus on long-term destination development for both residents and visitors, along with sustainable tourism and regenerative travel.
+Managed and funded by the WTA, the RTS program will focus on long-term destination development for residents and visitors as well as sustainable tourism and regenerative travel.
 The application process for the next RTS partner destination will begin in spring 2022, followed by a fall launch.

 About Washington Tourism Alliance